 Coach: Tanya Carone

-Sub-teams: Design, Mechanical, Electrical, Programming, Business, and HR
+Sub-teams: Design, Mechanical, Electrical, Programming, Business, and Safetey

 Our team utilizes a fairly flat engineering leadership structure.
 Team responsibilities are divided among the two program managers, Towaki Takikawa and Graham Barber.
 The two managers essentially plan large scale activities: one manager for the robot side and one for the business side.
 Other student leaders work with them to help lead the various sub-teams.
 This provides numerous opportunities for students to develop technical, business, leaderships and organizational skills.